 |11.||Tinted 2||Cape||O||abundantly available||tinted|

-The degree of "purity" of a diamond is significantly influenced by the inclusions or impurities in the stone.
-A diamond is described as "fl" (flawless), i.e. "absolute" pure, if the eyes of an expert, even at 10x magnification I can't see any inclusions.
-The following table gives a brief overview of the various purity classifications of the diamond.
+The degree of "clarity" of a diamond is significantly influenced by the inclusions or impurities in the stone.
+A diamond is designated "fl" (flawless), i.e. "absolutely" pure, if an expert's eyes cannot detect any inclusions even at 10x magnification.
+The following table gives a brief overview of the different clarity classifications of the diamond..

 |fl||flawless||Flawless even at 10x magnification (no inclusions or external defects visible)|